UPDATE | Youngstown gets $10.8 million grant to improve central business district

 Youngstown officials lobby in Washington, D.C., for a $10.2 million federal grant

 “For the past three years a dedicated team of economic development and community planning professionals from Youngstown’s anchor institutions have worked tirelessly for this award.
-Youngstown State University is honored to have worked alongside our partners from Eastgate Regional Council of Governments, Mercy Health, Youngstown Business Incubator, Western Reserve Transit Authority, and the Diocese of Youngstown to prepare a winning proposal that will transform Youngstown’s transportation infrastructure for the 21sr century,” said Jim Tressel, President of Youngstown State University.
+Youngstown State University is honored to have worked alongside our partners from Eastgate Regional Council of Governments, Mercy Health, Youngstown Business Incubator, Western Reserve Transit Authority, and the Diocese of Youngstown to prepare a winning proposal that will transform Youngstown’s transportation infrastructure for the 21sr century,” said Jim Tressel, president of Youngstown State University.

 “Eastgate is excited to be the recipient of the $10.85 million USDOT BUILD Grant for the SMART2 Network.
 This grant will allow us to capitalize on the synergy in our urban core and expand the connectivity to the entire Mahoning Valley.
-This would not be possible without the hard work and resiliency of our partners, Youngstown State University, City of Youngstown, Western Reserve Transit Authority and Mercy Health and the strong support from our legislators, Senator Rob Portman, Senator Sherrod Brown, Congressman Tim Ryan, and Congressman Bill Johnson,” said Jim Kinnick, Director of the Eastgate Regional Council of Governments.
+This would not be possible without the hard work and resiliency of our partners, Youngstown State University, City of Youngstown, Western Reserve Transit Authority and Mercy Health and the strong support from our legislators, Senator Rob Portman, Senator Sherrod Brown, Congressman Tim Ryan, and Congressman Bill Johnson,” said Jim Kinnick, director of the Eastgate Regional Council of Governments.

-“This is great news for Youngstown,” said U.S. Senator Rob Portman (R-OH).
-“This enhancement of the Central Business District and nearby manufacturing plants will provide great multimodal access between key employersin the Mahoning Valley.
-I’m excited that this grant will invest in job creation through transportation improvements, which is vital to strengthening the economy in Northeast Ohio.
-I also commend the Youngstown leaders for how they came together to raise an impressive non-federal match, which is now at $10.9 million, over 50 percent.”

-Portman sent a letter of support to Transportation Secretary Elaine Chao for the Youngstown BUILD Grant application in June of this year.
-Portman met with Youngstown leaders in January and September of this year to discuss the BUILD Grant.
-He also discussed the merits of the BUILD Grant application with Secretary Chao in November.

 Don't Miss a Story